ISDuBA/ISDuBA/docs/postgresql.md

 Everything described here can also be done via the [postgres install](./scripts/installpostgres.sh) and [postgres configuration](./scripts/configurepostgres.sh) scripts.

+This guide describes how to set up a postgres database for a development build on Ubuntu 24.04.
+These settings may not be suitable for production.

 # Get PostgreSQL
 Download PostgreSQL version 15 or newer.
 PostgreSQL 16 has been used for development.